URBANopt SDK Documentation

 The URBANopt project is focused on enabling three primary use cases:

-1. Design of low energy campuses and districts through multi-building efficiency scenario analysis
+- Design of cost-effective and reliable integrated energy solutions for campuses and districts through multi-building scenario analysis

-2. Design and optimization of grid-interactive efficient buildings (GEBs) at a district-scale in conjunction with distributed energy resources (DERs) and electric distribution systems
+- Design and optimization of grid-interactive buildings at a district-scale in conjunction with distributed energy resources (DERs) and electric distribution systems

-3. Detailed design of next-generation district thermal systems
+- Detailed design of next-generation district thermal systems, including community-scale geothermal systems and waste heat recovery/use

 A summary of the capabilities associated with each use case is shown below: